lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 reticulate::py_config()
 install.packages("tensorflow")
 library(tensorflow)
-tf$constant("Hello Tensorflow")         #In the output 'Tesla V100-SXM2-32GB' should be mentioned
+tf$constant("Hello TensorFlow")         #In the output 'Tesla V100-SXM2-32GB' should be mentioned
 ```

 ??? example
     The example shows the use of the TensorFlow package with the R for the classification problem
-    related to the MNIST dataset.
+    related to the MNIST data set.
     ```R
     library(tensorflow)
     library(keras)